-Parameters Permitted Values Default

-auto_provision.aes_key_in_file 0 or 1 0
+Parameter Permitted Values Default auto_provision.aes_key_in_file 0 or 1 0

 Description:

-Enables or disables the IP phone to decrypt co AES keys. nfiguration files using the e encrypted
+Enables or disables the IP phone to decrypt configuration files using the encrypted AES keys.

-0 -Disabled
+0-Disabled

 1-Enabled

-If it is set to 1 (Enabled), the IP phone will download <y000000000xx_security>.enc and <mac_security>.enc files during auto provisioning, and then decrypts these files into the plaintext keys (e.g., key2, key3) respectively using the phone built-in key (e.g., key1).
+If it is set to 1 (Enabled), the IP phone will download <y000000000xx_Security>.enc and <MAC_Security>.enc during auto provisioning, and then decrypts these files into the plaintext keys (e.g., key2, key3) respectively using the phone built-in key (e.g., key1).
 The IP phone then decrypts the encrypted configuration files using corresponding key (e.g., key2, key3).
-If it is set to 0 (Disabled), the IP phone will decrypt the encrypted configuration files</mac_security></y000000000xx_security>

-using plaintext AES keys configured on the IP phone.
+If it is set to 0 (Disabled), the IP phone will decrypt the encrypted configuration files using plaintext AES keys configured on the IP phone.

 Web User Interface:

-None

 Phone User Interface:

-None

-Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for configuration update.
+2. Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for configuration update.

-For more information on auto provisioning, refer to Yealink_SIP-T2_Series_T19(P) E2_T4_Series_CP860_W56P_IP_Phones_Auto_Provisioning_Guide.
+For more information on auto provisioning, refer to Yealink_SIP-T2 Series_T19(P) E2_T4_Series_CP860_W56P_IP_Phones_Auto_Provisioning_Guide.